rodrigorahman/json_rest_server/README.en.md

 enableSocket: true
 #Indicates whether you want to start a socket server along with the rest server (true/false)
 socketPort: 8081
-#Indicates the default socket access port: 8081
+#Indicates the default socket access port (Websocket does not use this port): 8081
 broadcastProvider: socket
 #Indicates which type of broadcast it wants to send by default: eg socket, slack or just socket or just slack
 slack: